-1. Latex Portland cement mortar - same type of mortar as B (above), applied from 25 mm to featheredge mixed to a semi-dry consistency and placed over a latex/cement slurry bond coat consisting of 254 Platinum Adhesive, or 211 Crete Filler Powder gauged with 4237 Latex Additive or 3701 Mortar Admix, levelled between screed boards and thoroughly compacted.
+- C. Floor leveling or screeding necessary if concrete cannot be designed and finished accurately to meet levelness tolerance for direct application of ceramic tile using the thin-set method of 1/4" (6mm) in 10 ft.
+(3m). - 1.
+Latex portland cement mortar same type of mortar as B.1 (above), applied from 1' 2 1/2" (25 63mm) mixed to a semi-dry consistency and placed over a latex/cement slurry bond coat consisting of 254 Platinum, or 211 Powder gauged with 4237 Latex Additive, leveled between screed boards and thoroughly compacted.